cran/PDE/README.md

     [tcl] failed to allocate font due to internal system font engine problem.

 #### Solution:

+1. Install the latest version of XQuartz on your Mac.

+If that does note work:

 1. Press the Ctrl+Alt+T key to open the terminal.
 2. Type the following command: